AnnaHollandSmith/CV/README.md

 Read my blog [This Girl Codes](#)

 I am a former Criminal Defence Lawyer, and am excited to begin my career as a web developer.
 I am a graduate of [Makers Academy](http://www.makersacademy.com/), an intensive 16 week coding bootcamp focused on Ruby and Javascript.
 During my time at Makers Academy I learned how to think more like a programmer, write clean test-driven code, and pick up new languages and technologies.
-I am looking for a junior developer role in which I can continue to learn and write code that can <strike>change the world</strike> positively influence people.
+I am looking for a junior developer role in which I can continue to learn and write code that can <strike>change the world</strike> have a positive influence on people and society.

-Skills
+## <a name="skills">Skills</a>
 ------
-####Commitment
+#### Commitment
 I remain committed to various causes addressing important social issues.
 I am a member of [WHFNP](#http://www.womenhackfornonprofits.com/) (Women Hack for Non-Profits) and will volunteer at MozFest 2016.
 Having benefitted  directly from organisations such a Code First: Girls, Codebar, and Women Who Code, I am willing to dedicate my time and newly acquired skills to increasing participation and diversity within the field.

-####Problem Solving
+#### Problem Solving

-####Fast Learner
+#### Fast Learner

-####Communication
+#### Communication and Collaboration

+#### Teaching and Mentorship

 Projects